rharter/auto-value-gson/README.md

 ## @GenerateTypeAdapter

-There is an annotation in the `auto-value-gson-annotations` artifact called `@GenerateTypeAdapter`.
+There is an annotation in the `auto-value-gson-runtime` artifact called `@GenerateTypeAdapter`.
 This annotation can be set on types to indicate to the extension that you want the generated adapter to be a top level class in the same package.
 The name of this class will be the AutoValue class's name plus `_GsonTypeAdapter` suffix.